-By M Teresa Clayton
+Fiction by M Teresa Clayton

 We stood in front of the gate to the house, daring each other to be the ‘first’ to approach the door and knock.
 Her porch light was always on but few ever braved up to the door to knock upon it, especially on a night of full moon, black cats, and a fog coming in from the east.
 Especially on All Hallows Eve.
 Especially on HALLOWEEN!